leleliu008/xcpkg-formula-repository/README.md

-# ipkg-formula-repository
+# xcpkg-formula-repository
-the offical formula repository for [ipkg](https://github.com/leleliu008/ipkg)
+the offical formula repository for [xcpkg](https://github.com/leleliu008/xcpkg)

 ## what's formula
-formula is a POSIX sh script used to describe how to compile a package for [ipkg](https://github.com/leleliu008/ipkg).
+formula is a POSIX sh script used to describe how to compile a package for [xcpkg](https://github.com/leleliu008/xcpkg).

 ## the function must be invoked on top of the formula
 ```